genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 .. |shortcuts_menu| image:: images/shortcuts_menu.png
 .. |WP_profile| image:: images/WP_profile.png

+.. _profile:

 Your Profile
 ------------

-Clicking on your username (your email) in the top right corner provides access to various applications used to manage your account and your groups.
+Clicking on your username (your email) in the top-right corner provides access to various applications used to manage your account and your groups.

 Profile
 ~~~~~~~

 In this section you can change your name, password, the name of your
 organisation and your vendor ID.